Robert Hughes (actor): Arrest and conviction

 Hughes was arrested in London in August 2012, and the New South Wales government sought his extradition to Australia.
 He was granted bail and a hearing was held on 19 September 2012.
 At that hearing, Hughes indicated that he intended to return to Australia for questioning.
 After being extradited to Australia, Hughes was charged with 11 counts of child sexual abuse and released on bail.

 His trial started on 10 February 2014, at Downing Centre District Court, where he pleaded not guilty to eleven charges.
 In April 2014, the jury found Hughes guilty of two counts of sexual assault, seven counts of indecent assault and one count of committing an indecent act.
 A final charge, relating to an indecent act with a child under the age of sixteen, resulted in a hung jury.
 No outcome was recorded in relation to this charge.

 On 16 May 2014, Hughes was sentenced to 10 years and 9 months' imprisonment with a minimum non-parole period of 6 years.
 His earliest date of eligibility for release was in April 2020 at age 71.
-After sentencing, Hughes was sent to Goulburn Correctional Centre, where inmates doused him in human excreta (urine/feces) upon his arrival, despite his being in protective custody.
+After sentencing, Hughes was sent to Goulburn Jail, where inmates doused him in human excreta (urine/feces) upon his arrival, despite his being in protective custody.
 Prison officials constructed a wall of wire screening to deflect further attacks.

 Hughes appealed to the Court of Criminal Appeal, but was rejected on 21 December 2015.
 The court did, however, mandate that Hughes' prison physical abuse allegations be referred to the Minister for Justice and the Commissioner for Corrective Services.
-On 18 January 2016, Hughes lodged an appeal with the High Court of Australia, and has since lost his High Court challenge to child sex convictions.
+On 18 January 2016, Hughes lodged an appeal with the High Court of Australia, and the appeal was denied in 2017.

 Hughes requested an international prisoner transfer to the UK, due to holding dual British-Australian citizenship.
 However, he later withdrew this application and instead renounced his Australian citizenship, meaning he would be deported to the United Kingdom once paroled or his sentence completed.
-As a result, the New South Wales State Parole Authority refused parole in March 2020 as he would be deported and not under supervision, thus presenting an 'unacceptable risk to community safety'.
-On 2 June 2022 Hughes was granted parole, to face deportation to the United Kingdom.
+As a result, the New South Wales State Parole Authority refused parole in March 2020 as he would be deported and not under supervision, thus presenting an "unacceptable risk to community safety".
+On 2 June 2022, Hughes was granted parole, to face deportation to the United Kingdom.
 On the morning of 14 June 2022, Hughes was released into the custody of Australian Border Force officers to ensure he would be flown straight out of the country.